HeptaSean/cardano-importers/README.md

 TODO

 ## Atomic private keys: `atomicxprv2skey.py`
-[Atomic](https://atomicwallet.io/)'s seed phrases are compatible with Cardano wallet apps.
+[Atomic Wallet](https://atomicwallet.io/)'s seed phrases are compatible with Cardano wallet apps.
 As a test wallet, we use the seed phrase `twelve twelve twelve twelve twelve twelve twelve twelve twelve twelve twelve twelve` (twelve times “twelve”).
 In Atomic as well as in Eternl (and other Cardano wallet apps), this leads to